Robert G. Lawrence Prize / Le prix Robert G. Lawrence

 The Robert G. Lawrence Prize was established in 1995 by the Association to honour the memory and contribution of a valued member and friend.
 The prize recognizes the research of an emerging scholar who has presented an outstanding paper at the Association’s annual conference.
 The award of $200.00 is supported by the generous donations of Mrs. Robert G. Lawrence.
 The award is open to graduate students and emerging scholars who recently completed their PhD (less than five years) and who present a paper in either French or English at the annual CATR/ACRT conference.
 Please note that position papers presented as part of seminar, roundtable or workshop sessions are not eligible for consideration.

 Note 1: The award will be made on the basis of the paper as presented at the conference.
-Assessors will consider the content of the paper as well as its presentation (i.e. the effectiveness of its delivery, use of illustrative media, etc.).
+Assessors will consider the content of the paper (i.e. cogency and originality of argument, strength of evidence) as well as its presentation (i.e. effectiveness of delivery, use of illustrative media, accessibility etc.).
 To be eligible for the award, all candidates are required to supply a written copy of their presentation, complete with a list of works cited, as well as copies of any relevant illustrative resources used (i.e. slides, links, handouts, etc.) to Jessica Riley at j.riley@uwinnipeg.ca within a week of the presentation.

 Note 2: We ask that presenters design their presentations to maximize and integrate accessibility.
-While candidates for the Lawrence Prize will not be evaluated on these measures, including them is essential for ensuring that all panel attendees will have access to the same information/content you present.
+This helps to ensure that all panel attendees will have access to the same information/content you present.
 As such, when applicable, presenters should implement the following to make their presentation accessible:

 • Provide image descriptions for any photographs, graphs, or other significant images/videos